Cobertos/notion_export_enhancer/README.md

 There are also some configuration options:

 * `--output-path`: Optionally set an output path, otherwise uses the current working directory
+* `--remove-title`: Removes the title that Notion adds.
+H1s at the top of every file (default false)
+* `--rewrite-paths`: Rewrite the paths in the Markdown files themselves to match file renaming (default true)

 ## Contributing
 See [CONTRIBUTING.md](https://github.com/Cobertos/notion_export_enhancer/blob/master/CONTRIBUTING.md)